Variety pack

 Robert’s opinion: Too broad since the regionality and processing is so varied across the growing world.

-Related cultivars:
+Related varietals:

 Orange bourbon: Rarer among the colored bourbons, found in El Salvador, Colombia.
 I don’t have unique expectations, but I’ve had a higher hit rate of enjoyable ones from the smaller sample size.